ARWNI2S/TheCorporateWars/whitepaper/README.md

 ### Social Limits

-Although many worlds possess this technology and are integrated into **Interstellar Society**, many others are technologically dependent, and many more are in the process of development.
+Although many worlds possess this technology and are integrated into **Interstellar Community**, many others are technologically dependent, and many more are in the process of development.

 It is a cosmopolitan environment of asymmetric cultures and governments, where star systems depend on trade routes to stay connected with the rest of the galaxy.